 What is the role of a middle person?
 The term implies a connector.
 The middle person is one person bringing resources from one party to a second party who can use the resources.
 At one time people did everything themselves, but not too many recall those days.

 The merchant has taken a risk.
 As time went on innovations became more common.
 Someone found a better tool.
 Prosperous people wanted to surround themselves with beautiful (and prestigious) objects.
-The middle person can help bring new and aesthetic goods into our world.
-Have to be concerned about fashion tastes and competition.
+The middle person can help bring new and aesthetic goods into our world meaning they ave to be concerned about fashion tastes and competition.

 Gradually many manufacturers became bigger, but most did not have the network or the expertise to actually sell all their goods.
 Wholesalers took some of the risk by buying inventory ahead of time.
 Now you have three levels--the producer of goods, someone storing the goods until someone else can relieve the risk and finally the retailer who puts the goods up for sale.
 It eventually got more complicated with consumers buying at one level and tradespeople buying the same or similar goods as part of their services at another level.
 Eventually there would be more than one level of wholesaler.